-When it comes to quiet flush toilets, there are several options that you may go for – but in order to find the perfect match for your bathroom, you might want to take some factors into consideration as well.
+When it comes to quiet flush toilets, there are several options that you may go for.
+However, in order to find the perfect match for your bathroom, you might want to take some factors into consideration as well.
 Some of the most important aspects to consider include:

-Do you want a single, or a dual flush toilet?
-Dual flush toilets allow you to pick from a full flush and a half flush – which is a good option if you want to save on water.
-Technically speaking, you do not have to pull a full flush for liquid waste – and since these flushes are generally quieter and shorter-lived, you won’t wake up everyone in the middle of the night simply because you needed to visit the toilet.
+Do you want a single or a dual flush toilet?
+The best dual flush toilets allow you to pick from a full flush and a half flush which is a good option if you want to save on water.
+Technically speaking, you do not have to pull a full flush for liquid waste.
+Moreover, since these flushes are generally quieter and shorter-lived, you won’t wake up everyone in the middle of the night simply because you needed to visit the toilet.

-A pressure-assisted flushing system does pretty much the same thing – only with a lot more pressure and with more noise as well.
+A pressure-assisted flushing system does pretty much the same thing, only with a lot more pressure and with more noise as well.
 This is why they are not such a good option when it comes to quiet flush toilets.
 However, aside from the gravity flush, you might also want to go for a double cyclone or tornado flush.
-The names might sound extreme – but in truth, they only use small quantities of water, which is why they are such a good option.
+The names might sound extreme.
+In truth, they only use small quantities of water, which is why they are such a good option.

-On the other hand, round toilets are much smaller – and well, rounder.
-Since they are more compact, they are much more suitable for smaller bathrooms – the main disadvantage here being that they are not as comfortable as the elongated toilet.
-They offer less thigh place – but since they take less space than your average elongated toilet, many people consider that it is worth the investment.
+On the other hand, round toilets are much smaller and well, rounder.
+Since they are more compact, they are much more suitable for smaller bathrooms.
+The main disadvantage here is that they are not as comfortable as the elongated toilet.
+They offer less thigh place but since they take less space than your average elongated toilet, many people consider that it is worth the investment.

 Not everyone might have the possibility to comfortably sit and get up from any kind of toilet.
 For example, some people have difficulties sitting on the toilet if it is too low.

-In this case, you might want to go for a “comfort height” toilet that will take the pressure off your joints.
+In this case, you might want to go for the best comfort height toilet that will take the pressure off your joints.
 Since it is generally around two inches taller, it won’t be so difficult for people with disabilities or the elderly to use that toilet.

-However, a lot of manufacturers also add a special coating – a “gloss” that will prevent any waste to get stuck in those pockets.
-Plus, they will leave the bowl much cleaner with each flush – mostly because it will no longer allow the waste to properly stick.
+However, a lot of manufacturers also add a special coating, a “gloss” that will prevent any waste to get stuck in those pockets.
+Plus, they will leave the bowl much cleaner with each flush.
+This is mostly because it will no longer allow the waste to properly stick.
 With a proper gloss, when you flush, the waste should simply slide off the toilet.

 This is why you might want to go for a water-saving toilet that consumes about 1.6 GPF per flush.
 These are the most common types that you can find and are a great choice for most households.
-There are also 1.28 GPF options – but bear in mind that this kind of water consumption will require a bit more pressure to be efficient.
+There are also 1.28 GPF options.
+On the other hand, bear in mind that this kind of water consumption will require a bit more pressure to be efficient.
 This might cause the toilet to be slightly noisier.